Apply through a job portal

 The applications you submit using an online job portal will be one of many.
 There are always a lot of people applying for the same jobs.
 Whether you apply directly on the company’s job portal or use one of the job search websites, you will receive a confirmation email.
 The email is letting you know that your application was received.
 This does not mean that someone has already reviewed your application.
 It is only an automatic response set in the job portal.
 These are sent every time someone applies for a job.

-You will usually not hear back after that initial email.
+You will usually not hear back after that first email.
 Usually, employers only respond to job portal applications from people who have been selected for an interview.
 Do not get discouraged.
 This does not mean that you are not a good candidate.
 It just means that you have not applied for the right job yet.
 Apply for jobs every week, even if you have an interview coming up.

 Find help near you